Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 The Grenada CBI program typically takes 6–8 months from submission to issuance of passports.
 Below is an approximate breakdown of the process:

-Obtaining Grenadian citizenship grants you visa-free (or visa-on-arrival) access to over 140 countries and territories, including popular business and leisure destinations in Europe, Asia, and the Americas.
+Obtaining Grenadian citizenship grants you visa-free access to over 160 countries and territories, including popular business and leisure destinations in Europe, Asia, and the Americas.

 Under the Saint Lucia Citizenship by Investment Act of 2015, individuals can choose from four main investment routes: